Germany–North Korea relations: German embassy in Pyongyang

 But before the harsh international answer to the forbidden tests of missiles and nuclear weapons in North Korea, Germany was seeking a peaceful exchange with providing education on terms of scholarships for Korean students or bringing the German language to Korea.
-Therefore, Germany provides a position for a German lecturer with help from the German Academic Exchange Service at the Kim Il-sung University.
-Already in the eighties, two lecturers were at the university to teach German, and close relations existed with the section of the Korean Studies at the Humboldt University in East Berlin.
-Since then a lot of North Koreans could visit Germany and profit from the cultural exchange.
+Therefore, Germany provides a position for a German lecturer with help from the German Academic Exchange Service at the Kim Il Sung University.
+In the eighties, two lecturers were at the university to teach German, and close relations existed with the section of the Korean Studies at the Humboldt University in East Berlin.
+Since then a lot of North Koreans could visit Germany and profit from cultural exchange.